megan-yong/uk-twitter-variation/README.md

-# uk-twitter-variation
+<h1>L2 Syntax Analyses</h1>

-February 24, 2023
+<b>Date completed:</b> February 24, 2023

+<h2>Description</h2>
-R code analysing the variation of "sweater", "jumper", and "pullover" in the UK based on tweets.
+This project used R to analyse the lexical variation of "sweater", "jumper", and "pullover" in the UK based on geo-tagged tweets.

+<h2>Remarks</h2>

-** Needs refinining and a larger dataset to have a more accurate analysis and comparison.
+- Needs refinining and a larger dataset to have a more accurate analysis and comparison.